 "The case against Rob Carmona and the employment agency he founded, STRIVE East Harlem, hinged on the what some see as a complex double standard surrounding the word: It's a degrading slur when uttered by whites but can be used at times with impunity among blacks."

 Ah yes, the old "double-standard-around-nigger" conversation.
 It's a slippery word, with complicated, ugly histories baked into it.
-But still, we treat it as if there to be clear rules around it so that we might point out the transgressors and avoid transgressing ourselves.
+But still, we treat it as if there are to be clear rules around it so that we might point out the transgressors and avoid transgressing ourselves.
 There shouldn't be a double standard, the arguments go.
 Just one standard.